microsoft/Federal-App-Innovation-Community/README.md

 This repository was created to demonstrate patterns, solutions, and demos for federal customers and partners.
 This guidiance is built by an active open-source community with an authentic federal perspective.
 Teams can use this repo as a starting point to successfully implement cloud-native architectures and services in Azure Cloud & Azure Government Cloud.

-The goal is to address high-value problems, unique scenarios, whiling providing actionable gudiance and direction.
-You should refer to these solutions as starting point to accerlerate you cloud adoption journey.
+The goal is to address high-value problems, unique scenarios, while providing actionable gudiance and direction.
+You should refer to these solutions as a starting point to accerlerate you cloud adoption journey.
 Feel free to fork a copy of this repo for your own use cases, requirements, experimentation, learning and cloud adoption journey.

 ## Solutions & Patterns